DevExpress/devextreme-documentation/concepts/50 React Components/40 Component Configuration Syntax/70 Data Layer.md

         );
     }

-The <a href="https://reactjs.org/docs/hooks-effect.html">useEffect</a> hook is used to dispose a DataSource instance after a component is removed from the DOM tree.
+In the code above, the <a href="https://reactjs.org/docs/hooks-effect.html">useEffect</a> hook is used to dispose of the DataSource instance after a component is removed from the DOM tree.

 [note] When a data layer component's properties are modified, the bound UI component is not re-rendered.